Online Pharmacy Technician Certification

 Online Pharmacy Technician CertificationTotal

-Phlebotomy Career Training is pleased to announce recent approval from the State of Michigan for Pharmacy Technician Certification.
+Phlebotomy Career Training is pleased to announce the recent approval from the State of Michigan for their Pharmacy Technician Certification.
 This class is a total of 115 hours.
 This is our online Pharmacy Technician Program.
 No prior experience necessary.
 Students will be taught by Nancy Kimmel RN, PhD, Licensed Pharmacy Technician, C.H.M.M., MSN FNP BC.
-Students will have unlimited access to the online program.
+Students will have unlimited access to the online program for 6 months.
 This online pharmacy technician program includes practice exams, videos, power-points and much more.
 The Pharmacy Technician designation is now a licensed profession in the State of Michigan since 2014.

 Upon course completion the student is required to register for the following boards which accredit our program Pharmacy Technician Board Exam PTCB or the NHA Pharmacy Technician exam.

-The state board exam is included for our online students, whether they are in Michigan or another state.
+The national board exam is included for our online students.

 Who we are and What we offer: